samis-dv/docker/README.md

 <p>&nbsp;</p>

-> **Warning**: container support is _HIGHLY_ experimental and we're still gathering feedback from the community.
-We can raise issues or ping us in #docker channel on [Slack](https://slack.directus.io).

 # Overview

 Directus provides several container images that will help we get started.
-Even though we maintain extra `kinds`, our officially supported image is based on `php:apache`.
 All our container images can be found in [docker hub](https://hub.docker.com/r/directus/).

-# Concepts
+# Versioning

-This repository has several images in it that follows some organization concepts.

-We've organized our docker images in a way that:

-- We do a better use of layer caching
-- We avoid as much code duplication on dockerfiles as possible
-- We can make security updates (os/webserver) without modifying application images code
-- We provide a easy way for the end user to extend images
+We publish major, minor and patch versions to docker hub, as well as hotfixes and security updates.
+This means that you can choose between:

+- Patches `v8.2.0`
+  > Updates to this tag will receive hotfixes and security updates
+- Minor `v8.2`
+  > Updates to this tag will receive all patches, hotfixes and security updates
+- Major `v8`
+  > Updates to this tag will receive all minor updates, patches, hotfixes and security updates

 # Building